doctrine/dbal/UPGRADE.md

 # Upgrade to 3.5

+## Deprecated "unique" and "check" column properties.

+The "unique" and "check" column properties have been deprecated.
+Use unique constraints to define unique columns.

 ## Deprecated relying on the default precision and scale of decimal columns.

 Relying on the default precision and scale of decimal columns provided by the DBAL is deprecated.